 Therefore, the Solar Edge inverter is theoretically cheaper and easier to install than competing products.
-There could be a huge market for the inverter because of all the electric vehicles companies; like Ford, Tesla, GM, and Volkswagen, are planning to market.
+There could be a huge market for the inverter because all the electric vehicle companies, like Ford, Tesla, GM, and Volkswagen, are planning to market.

 Investing in the Potential, not the Reality

 Solar Edge exposes the big problem with clean energy investments.
-They base most clean energy stock values solely on future potentials.
+They base the cleanest energy stock values solely on future potentials.

 Obviously, nobody knows how big the market will be or how much money a company can make from it.
 In particular, it could take decades or longer for markets to develop for new energy technologies.

 For example, Edison invented electric lights in the 1870s.
 Yet the electric grid did not reach many American and Canadian homes until after World War II.
 Moreover, vast numbers of people in developing nations still lack electricity.